-New Sapience is a web-based software platform that provides a radically cost-effective way to add knowledge derived from human minds into new and existing AI applications, enabling them to reason about new information based on existing knowledge, learning new concepts as people do.
+MIKOS, a cloud-based software platform that provides a radically cost-effective way to add knowledge derived from human minds into new and existing AI applications.
+Mikos apps reason about new information based on existing knowledge, learning new concepts as people do.
 Machine Knowledge goes beyond Machine Learning, adding explainable results, deterministic logic and genuine comprehension of human language.
 Finally, millions of frustrated users of today’s voice-based interfaces will experience technology that understands what the words mean.
 Machine Knowledge opens the door to the long-awaited revolution in AI when machines will have the comprehension to understand what we say, and the general intelligence do what we tell them.

 Computers have always excelled at processing data and information but never knowledge as humans do.
 Now, for the first time, human knowledge can be effectively re-modeled in a compact, computable form, enabling a computer to reason about new information based on knowledge it already has, learning new concepts as people do.
 Machine Knowledge provides a radically cost-effective way to add knowledge derived from human minds, language comprehension, reasoning, and explainable results to new and existing AI applications.
 Building upon today’s AI it overcomes many well-known limitations of Machine Learning, paving the way to the long looked for AI revolution – when machines will have the comprehension to understand what we say, and the general intelligence do what we tell them.

 It is the result of a multi-disciplinary approach combining state-of-the-art computing techniques, practical experience in modeling complex real-world systems, and an original theory about the underlying structure of human knowledge.